Take the steps to begin your journey:

 |50-74% (2nd Quarter)||SAT = 800 or ACT = 16|

 SAT total for test score requirement consists of Critical Reading (Verbal) and Math only.
-Student must include the essay writing component from the SAT or ACT.
+The writing component can submitted but it is not required.

 Uniform Admission Policy

 The Texas Education Code (TEC) 51.803-51.809 requires that all students meet one of the following college readiness standards in order to be eligible to be considered for admission to a Texas Four-Year Public Institution.

 - Successfully complete the distinguished level of achievement under the Foundation high school program, the Recommended High School Program or the Distinguished Achievement Program or complete the portion of the program that was available to them; or

 - Successfully complete a curriculum that is equivalent in content and rigor to the recommended or advanced high school program at a high school that is exempt from offering such programs; or